Fidelity criticizes money manager Fisher, who loses Philadelphia as client

 In a memo to his firm’s employees sent to Reuters by a spokesman, Fisher said “It pains me to know that my comments have caused you grief, concern, and indignation.
 I sincerely apologize.”

+In a separate employee memo, Fisher Investments Chief Executive Damian Ornani wrote that “Ken’s comments were wrong,” and said the firm is launching a task force to address diversity and inclusion at the firm itself.

-Fisher Investments manages money within the $8 billion Fidelity Strategic Advisers Small-Mid Cap Fund (FSCFX.O).
+Fisher Investments manages money within the $8 billion Fidelity Strategic Advisers Small-Mid Cap Fund.
 His firm manages more than $100 billion, including at top U.S. public pension funds.

+Fidelity Chairman Abigail Johnson, who is one of the few female leaders among large financial service firms, told staff two years ago the company had no tolerance for any type of harassment after the dismissal of a well-known money manager who had been accused of misconduct.[ reut.rs/2BgoHBe ]

-An attendee at the conference, Alex Chalekian, chief executive of a financial advisory firm, called attention to the comments Fisher made at the October 8 conference in a video he posted on Twitter a day later that went viral.
+Alex Chalekian, chief executive of a financial advisory firm, called attention to the comments Fisher made at a financial conference last week in a video posted Oct.
+9 on Twitter.

 He said Fisher had made derogatory comments about genitalia, picking up girls and financier Jeffrey Epstein, among other topics.
 Epstein committed suicide in August while being held in jail awaiting trial on sex trafficking charges.

-Charles Roame, managing partner of conference organizer Tiburon Strategic Advisors, said in a note on the firm’s website that comments made at the conference on October 8 “lacked the dignity & respect that should be expected by any Tiburon CEO summit speaker or attendee.”
+Charles Roame, managing partner of conference organizer Tiburon Strategic Advisors, said in a note on the firm’s website that comments made at the Oct.
+8 conference “lacked the dignity & respect that should be expected by any Tiburon CEO summit speaker or attendee.”

 Although he did not name Fisher, Roame praised Chalekian for going public “with his views of offensive behavior.”

-On October 10, Michigan’s $70 billion retirement system dropped Fisher Investments over the remarks, according to a letter sent to the state’s investment board.
+Michigan’s $70 billion retirement system dropped Fisher Investments over the remarks on Thursday, according to a letter sent to the state’s investment board.
 Fisher had managed $600 million for the retirement system, money that will now be managed internally.

 Fisher Investments is also a sub-adviser on the $600 million Goldman Sachs Multi-Manager Global Equity Fund.
-(GSEQX.O) Goldman Sachs spokesman Patrick Scanlan declined to comment.
+Goldman Sachs spokesman Patrick Scanlan declined to comment.

+Teir Jenkins, investment officer for the city of Oakland, California, said retirement officials there had decided to replace Fisher Investments as manager of about $17 million in July.
+He said Fisher’s comments last week may move up the schedule.

+“This kind of lights a fire under us.
+We are working to expedite the transition,” Jenkins said.

-Reporting by Ross Kerber.
-Additional reporting by Tim McLaughlin; Editing by Megan Davies and Edward Tobin
+Reporting by Ross Kerber and Tim McLaughlin; Editing by Megan Davies, Edward Tobin and Tom Brown